-\end{itemize} A subjective opinion is meaningful only within a specific context or property under evaluation (e.g., accuracy, bias, or other trust aspects).
+where weight \(W>0\) guarantees residual uncertainty. \item \textbf{Evidence-Weighted Quantification}~\cite{ouattara2025assessingtrustworthinessaitraining} where the uncertainty is scaled by $w_x$, the evidence supporting uncertainty. \item \textbf{Constant-Uncertainty Quantification}~\cite{ouattara2025assessingtrustworthinessaitraining} where a fixed uncertainty distributes the remaining mass. \end{itemize} A subjective opinion is meaningful only within a specific context or property under evaluation (e.g., accuracy, bias, or other trust-related aspects).
 In this work, trust is represented as a subjective binomial opinion $(t, d, u)$, where $t$ denotes trust (belief), $d$ distrust (disbelief), and $u$ uncertainty.
 These fundamentals define how trust is represented and interpreted as subjective opinions.
 To make them operational, Subjective Logic provides operators for combining, revising, and discounting opinions, which we introduce next.